-Strawberry sorbet is smooth and creamy and easily made from frozen strawberries puréed with 3 simple ingredients.
+Strawberry sorbet is Smooth and creamy and easily made from frozen strawberries puréed with 3 simple ingredients.
 Spoon it into an orange shell for a company dinner or eat it as soft serve right away.
-I promise, this recipe will quickly become your go-to instant dessert!
+I promise, Strawberry Sorbet will quickly become your go-to instant dessert!
 I like to change the flavor of the sorbet by substituting a splash of balsamic vinegar for the lemon juice with the strawberries.
 Another option is to add a splash (about a tablespoon) of liqueur.
 Keep tasting until you get the flavor you like.

 I often double the recipe and stuff orange shells with sorbet as a dessert for holidays.
 The texture stays creamy for 2-3 days.
 After that, it’s still good, just not as creamy.
 Serve each guest an orange shell filled with sorbet; pass a platter of cookies and everyone is happy.

 Note: You can use any frozen berries or fruit to make this sorbet.

 Prep time: 15 minutes

 - 10 ounces frozen strawberries